The cycle of affliction

 When we observe ourselves with total honesty and full acceptance, we being to notice how we constantly seek comfort and satisfaction.
 We see how often we abandon ourselves in work, food, drugs, social media, sexual fantasy, narcissism, video games, shopping . . . you fill in the blank.
 The results of this strategy of distraction—in terms of moments when we actually feel genuine contentment—are deplorable.
 I don't mean to diminish the wonderful experiences we've had, the value of our knowledge and possessions, or the important things we've accomplished.
 But ironically, even with all of this, fulfillment so easily slips from our grasp.

 Until this cycle is disrupted, we go round and round helplessly grasping for what can never be found inside such a cycle.
 The cycle is self-perpetuating.
 It always produces the same results: suffering.
-The purpose of the Radiant Awakening is to disrupt the pattern.
+The purpose deep self-healing is to disrupt the pattern.
 To break the Cycle of Affliction.
 To bring us into lucid awareness of our actual situation.

 Here’s the thing we must understand.